ehn-dcc-development/eu-dcc-hcert-spec/hcert_spec.md

 Alternatively a QR barcode may be used.
 An error correction rate of ‘Q’ (around 25%) RECOMMENDED.
 The Alphanumeric (Mode 2/QR Code symbols 0010) MUST be used in conjunction with Base45.

-The optical code is RECOMMENDED to be rendered on the presentation media with a diagonal size between 35 mm and 65 mm when used on an optical screen with at least 4 pixels per timing cell.
+The optical code is RECOMMENDED to be rendered on the presentation media with a diagonal size for at least 35 mm; and when used on an optical screen with at least 4 pixels per timing cell. (recommended and max size to be confirmed).

 ## Security Considerations